 It is most important to emphasise that governors are not involved in the day-to-day management of the school: this is the professional responsibility of the Headteacher with the support of the Leadership Team.

-But governors do need to get to know how the school actually works: the best way to do this is to visit during the school day if at all possible.
-Subject departments welcome governors with an interest in developing an individual link with them; governors are also encouraged to join in on special activity days for students and in staff training sessions, and to sit in on some of the meetings of staff when new developments are being discussed.
+But governors do need to get to know how the school actually works; they are linked to individual members of the Leadership Team and through this link gain an insight into their areas of responsibility; visiting during the school day to see the school in action.
+Governors are also encouraged to join in on special activity days for students and staff training sessions, and to sit in on some of the meetings of staff when new developments are being discussed.
 But even if a governor finds that daytime visits are very difficult to fit in, there are many evening events at which the presence of governors shows support for the work of the school.

 Knowing the school helps the governors in carrying out what is called their strategic role.
-Each year the school prepares a list of priority tasks to further its development and some of the governors are involved in this.
-Then, through the year, the committees monitor the progress being made towards achieving these tasks.
-There will normally be a governor involved in interviewing for senior staff appointments
+Each year the school prepares the School Development Plan, in which the governors are involved.
+Then, through the year, the Local Governing Body monitors the progress being made towards achieving the tasks listed.
+Governors are also involved in interviewing for senior staff appointments

-The Governing Body is also closely concerned in the management of the school’s budget, which now amounts to over £7M.
-The annual budget is proposed by the school management but finally approved by the governors, and the Resources Committee monitors the progress of expenditure through the year, reporting on any major issues which may arise.
+The Local Governing Body is also closely concerned with the management of the school’s budget, which now amounts to over £7M.
+The annual budget is proposed by the school management but approved by the governors who monitor the progress of expenditure through the year, reporting on any major issues which may arise.
 While around 80% of the budget goes on staffing, governors also need to ask whether teaching materials and equipment are adequate and the fabric of the school is being properly maintained.

-If you think that this might be for you, please do write in confidence to the Clerk to the Governing Body, c/o the school, and an experienced governor will arrange a meeting with you to answer your questions and tell you what vacancies exist or are likely to occur.
+If you think that this might be for you, please do write in confidence to the Chair of the Local Governing Body, c/o the school, and we will arrange a meeting with you to answer your questions and tell you what vacancies exist or are likely to occur.